UlvFoerlev/panda3d_dynmesh/README.md

-# panda3d_dynmesh
+# Panda3D Dynmesh

-Helper object for generating dynamic meshes in panda3d.
+A simplified interface for generating Panda3D procedural geometry using pydantic.
+This is still an early version.